This page was last updated on 27 October, 2021.

 Detailed Tourist Information

-A wide variety of businesses – including gyms and fitness centers, pools, beaches, cultural facilities, museums, exhibits, entertainment centers, religious facilities, some movie theaters, food courts, and recreational facilities – are open, at least on weekdays, and may be subject to capacity limitations.
-However, in order to deal with the winter uptick, some regional and local governments periodically impose restrictions in response to increases in the infection rate.
+A wide variety of businesses – including gyms and fitness centers, pools, beaches, cultural facilities, museums, exhibits, entertainment centers, religious facilities, some movie theaters, food courts, and recreational facilities – are open, in some cases subject to restrictions on hours of operation subject to capacity limitations.
+However, some regional and local governments periodically impose restrictions in response to increases in the infection rate.

 The Chief Sanitary Doctor of Kazakhstan has mandated that masks be worn nationwide in public settings, including both indoor and outdoor spaces and on public transportation.
 Failure to comply with this measure could result in administrative penalty.